Epilepsy – Diagnosis, Symptoms, and Treatment

 - Myoclonus or muscle jerking

-Symptoms typically last for seconds or minutes.
-Sometimes they may be prolonged and unresponsive to first-line therapy – this is called status epilepticus.
-Prolonged refractory seizures can result in brain injury as well as hypoxia (low oxygen levels).
+These prolonged seizures are known as status epilepticus.
+Prolonged seizures can result in brain injury as well as hypoxia (low oxygen levels).
 Patients may also aspirate vomitus or food in the mouth.
-Death is a serious complication of seizure.
+Death is a rare complication of seizure and is far more common with status epilepticus. .

-The diagnosis of seizure disorder is clinical – meaning it is made based on based on symptoms, and physical examination.
+The diagnosis of epilepsy requires your physician to rule out other conditions that can lead to seizures.
 Your doctor will typically order neuroimaging with a head CT or brain MRI to evaluate for structural diseases such as tumor or stroke.
 If you have signs of meningitis – fever, still neck, headache – your doctor may perform a lumbar puncture (spinal tap).
 Your neurologist will usually obtain an electroencephalogram (EEG) to monitor your brain waves – occasionally they will capture a seizure as it is happening.
-The absence of epileptiform activity on an EEG does not preclude the possibility of seizure disorder.
+The absence of epileptiform activity on an EEG does not mean a seizure disorder does not exist.

 Epilepsy Medication and Treatment

-Seizure disorder is treated with anticonvulsant medications - these are generally categorized as broad- and narrow-spectrum.
+Seizure disorders including epilepsy are treated with anticonvulsant medications - these are generally categorized as broad-spectrum or narrow-spectrum.
 Broad-spectrum anticonvulsants successfully treat most seizure types (e.g., focal or generalized at onset) and typically include:

 In contrast, narrow-spectrum anticonvulsants are generally favored for focal-onset seizures.
 The most commonly prescribed narrow-spectrum agents include: